SHMoAReg: Spark Deformable Image Registration via Spatial Heterogeneous Mixture of Experts and Attention Heads: Experiments

+We evaluate all methods on the brain MR (OASIS~\cite{marcus2007open}) and abdominal CT (BTCV~\cite{landman2015miccai} without pre-affine) datasets with standard pre-processing steps, including center cropping, resampling to $128\! \times \!
+128\! \times \!128$ and intensity norm to [0,1].
+For OASIS (isotropic voxel spacing with 1mm), we randomly select 350 (350$\!\times\!$349 pairs), 10 (10$\!\times\!$9 pairs), and 11 (11$\!\times\!$10 pairs) volumes for training, validation, and test sets, respectively.
+For BTCV ($3\! \times \!
+3\! \times \!2$ mm anisotropic voxel spacing), the divisions are 35 (35$\!\times\!$34 pairs), 5 (5$\!\times\!$4 pairs), and 10 (10$\!\times\!$9 pairs), respectively.
+35 region labels in the brain and 4 primary organ labels (the liver, the spleen, the right kidney and the left kidney) are used for evaluation, using: the Dice score of the segmentation maps (DSC$_{(\%)}$)~\cite{balakrishnan2019voxelmorph}, the Average Symmetric Surface Distance (ASSD)~\cite{taha2015metrics} between segmentation maps, the percentage of voxels with non-positive Jacobian determinant ($\left | \!
+J_{\phi} \! \le \!0 \!\right |_{(\%)}$)\cite{mok2020large}, GPU inference time and model parameters.
 All methods are implemented in PyTorch~\cite{paszke2017automatic}, using an NVIDIA L40 GPU with 48GB.
-We choose MSE loss as our similarity loss for all datasets and employ Adam~\cite{kingma2014adam} optimizer with a fixed learning rate of $1e\!-\!4$ and a batch size of 1 to train our model for 100,000 iterations.
-The parameter $\lambda_{rc}$ was set as 0.001 for all datasets, while $\lambda_{r}$ was set as 0.01 for OASIS and 0.1 for BTCV based on the validation results.
-The encoder's SwinTransformer backbone was set as same as TransMorph-small~\cite{chen2022transmorph}, where each MoA layer selected the top-$k$=4 experts from a total $N$=12 experts.
-Similarly, each SHMoE selected the top-$k$=1 expert from a total $N$=3 experts, and the $q$th quantile was set as $q$=50\%.
+We choose MSE loss as our similarity loss for all datasets and employ Adam~\cite{kingma2014adam} optimizer with a fixed learning rate of 1e-04 and a batch size of 1 to train our model for 100,000 iterations.
+The parameter $\lambda_{rc}$ is set as 0.001 for all datasets, while $\lambda_{r}$ is set as 0.01 for OASIS and 0.1 for BTCV based on the validation results.
+The encoder's SwinTransformer backbone is set the same as TransMorph-small~\cite{chen2022transmorph}.